MVOSlab-sdstate/mvos_hsi/README.md

 ## Limitations

 - Preprocessing quality depends strongly on acquisition conditions.
-Dark-reference images must be captured under the same sensor settings (exposure, gain, binning) as the sample imagery.
+Dark reference images must be captured under the same sensor settings (exposure, gain, binning) as the sample imagery.
 - Performance may decrease for data collected under challenging conditions: variable or unstable illumination, severe shadowing, highly heterogeneous backgrounds, or sensor-specific artifacts not yet modelled.
 - Full reflectance normalization requires both a dark and a white reference.
 When only a dark reference is available, MVOS_HSI performs dark subtraction only, producing reflectance-*like* values suitable for segmentation and ML training.